cdsittampalam/documentation/docs/Partner API.md

 A public key needs to be added to the Swagger UI.
 The public key enforces security by providing a signature in order to sign each request.

-The signature is used to sign areas where security needs to be applied including:
+The signature is used to sign areas where the security needs to be applied including:

 * the URL of the full path.
 * the nonce (or number) that is generated for cryptographic purposes.